johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 shown.
 With these settings, we'll have full manual control over the scaling with the **Horiz. size** and **Vert. size** sliders.
-Unfortunately, the numerical input boxes are read-only, so we must use the slider widgets to set the values which is rather inexact and cumbersome.
+Unfortunately, the numerical input boxes are read-only, so we must use the slider widgets to set the values, which is rather inexact and cumbersome.
 The only way to make fine adjustments on the GUI is with the cursor keys while the slider is in focus.
-Better yet, just edit the config files directly to set up the correct values, or download my shader pack which contains all the configs you'll need.
+Better yet, just edit the config files directly to set up the correct values, or download my shader pack, which contains all the configs you'll need.

 With our settings so far, we're getting **2&times; integer scaling** with both sliders at 0---that's a nice clean starting point.
 After some trial and